December 14, 2022 By Mark Kantrowitz

 Beware of Misinformation

-In the meantime, scams may try to take advantage of desperate borrowers.
+Scammers may try to take advantage of desperate borrowers.
 Do not share your FSA ID with anybody.
 Do not pay a fee to anybody who claims they can help you with the fresh start program.
-The fresh start program is a free program and you will not need to pay a fee to participate.
+The fresh start program is a free program, so you will not need to pay a fee to participate.

-The U.S. Department of Education will notify eligible borrowers directly, so make sure your contact information is up-to-date with the loan servicer and on StudentAid.gov.
+The U.S. Department of Education will notify eligible borrowers directly, so make sure your contact information is up to date with the loan servicer and on StudentAid.gov.
+They will also communicate the benefits of the program to qualified borrowers via email, postal mail, and social media.

 How to Avoid Defaulting Again on Your Federal Student Loans